 Ni(t) is the neighborhood of agent with index i at time t.
 Ni(t) = {j : |oj(t-1)-oi(t-1)| <= εi}

 εi ∈ [0, 1] is the boundary parameter and tells us the maximum dissimilarity in opinion agent i can accommodate.
-Note that εi is normalized - it is measured as a fraction of the maximum possible distance, i.e. εi =1 means that agent i with opinion oi = -1 also takes into account agent j with opinion oj = +1.
+Note that εi is normalized - it is measured as a fraction of the maximum possible distance, i.e., εi =1 means that agent i with opinion oi = -1 also takes into account agent j with opinion oj = +1.

 Thus Ni(t) is the set of all agents (including the listening agent itself) whose opinion fall within a distance of the boundary parameter εi of the listening agent.